27 Famous Scientists for Kids And Their Inventions [2024 Updated]

 Do you love science?
-Let’s learn some facts about some of the most famous scientists to have ever lived.
+Let’s learn some facts about some famous scientists for kids and well-known scientists to have ever lived.

 You have probably heard of some of these!

 André-Marie Ampère was a prominent French physicist and mathematician who is considered as one of the early founders of classical electromagnetism, or “electrodynamics” He invented the solenoid and the electrical telegraph.

 Archimedes is credited with the invention of the sciences of mechanics and hydrostatics.
 The laws of levers and pulleys wwhich he discovered is what allows us to move heavy items with small forces.

 The center of gravity, one of the most fundamental principles in physics was first proposed by him.

 John Logie Baird, a Scottish engineer, invented the first mechanical television, which could broadcast images of moving objects.
 In 1928, he also exhibited color television.

 Alexander Graham Bell is famously known for inventing the telephone, which he got a patent for in 1876.